ajmeyghani/angular2-intro-book/manuscript/chapter2-angular.md

 - You can use the `[propname]="data"` to set the `propname` to whatever `data` evaluates to
 - Note that if you set `[propname]="'data'"`, `propname` will be set to the literal `data` string

+**Project files**

-**Project files** for this section are in [angular2-intro/project-files/angular-examples/component-input](https://github.com/st32lth/angular2-intro/tree/master/project-files/angular-examples/component-input).
+The project files for this section are in [angular2-intro/project-files/angular-examples/component-input](https://github.com/st32lth/angular2-intro/tree/master/project-files/angular-examples/component-input).

+**Getting Started**

 In order to demonstrate component inputs, we are going to create a `user` component and pass `name`, `lastName`, and `userId` to it.
 So our final html tag would look something like the following: